DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 > The handler is executed on the client side, so you cannot use Node.js API in the handler.

-You can control how a dialog is handled via the handler's return values.
+You can control how a dialog is handled by using the handler's return values.
 If you return nothing, TestCafe performs default handling.

-What kind of values should be returned depends on the dialog type.
+The kind of the value that should be returned depends on the dialog type.
 See the table below for reference.

 Dialog Type  | Return Value                                             | Default Handling
 ------------ | -------------------------------------------------------- | --------------